image-js/image-js-docs/docs/Glossary.md

 ### Channel

 [A channel](<https://en.wikipedia.org/wiki/Channel_(digital_image)> 'wikipedia link on color channel') refers to one of the separate grayscale or color components that together make up the complete image.
-Channels are a fundamental concept in image processing and manipulation, especially in color images, where each channel represents a primary color or a specific property of the image.The most common color spaces used in images are RGB (Red, Green, Blue) and CMYK (Cyan, Magenta, Yellow, Black).
+Channels are a fundamental concept in image processing and manipulation, especially in color images, where each channel represents a primary color or a specific property of the pixel.The most common color spaces used in images are RGB (Red, Green, Blue) and CMYK (Cyan, Magenta, Yellow, Black).

 ### Component